Question: What causes stains to form?

 Answer: Yes.
 You will receive a bleaching gel and a set of trays.
 You will wear the gel-filled trays for an hour or two daily over the course of one to two weeks.
 We can target surface stains and even minor intrinsic discoloration with at-home whitening.

-When you have several concerns with the overall appearance of your smile, we could potentially…
+When you have more than one imperfection with the appearance of your smile, we could…